RavitejaItha/Second-Repository/README.md

 # Second-Repository
-This is y second repositoty
+This is my second repositoty